-The Football Union of Russia (RFS) is one of the associations that emerged as a separate entity following the dissolution of the USSR.
+The Russian Football Union (RFS) is one of the associations that emerged as a separate entity following the dissolution of the USSR.
 Both before and after these political changes, however, Russian footballers and administrators have left their mark on the game.

 Following the 1917 revolution, competitive football did not resume until 1922 when a team representing Moscow proceeded to win the inaugural USSR championship of 1923.
 However, because the old sides of the pre-war era had disappeared, it took until the 1930s for club football to be revived properly.
 Even the national team's debut, against Turkish opponents, had to wait until August 1931.
 Finally though, in 1936, a first USSR club championship was organised under the auspices of the governing body for all sport, the All-Union Supreme Council for Physical Culture.